 The design of our roof includes two large vents high in the roof.
 More on that later.

-Material options for the soffit include pre-painted, ventilated steel soffit packages, Hardiflex brand cement board and plywood.
-Since we’re trying to give our house a bit of a traditional feel, the metal soffit system, while very practical, are a little too reminiscent of a mobile home.
+Material options for the soffits include pre-painted, ventilated steel soffit packages, plastic ventilated soffits material, Hardiflex brand cement board and plywood.
+Since we were trying to give our house a bit of a traditional feel, the metal soffit system, while very practical, are a little too reminiscent of a mobile home for us.
 Hardiflex appears to be similar to the asbestos-cement board we used to see, but the asbestos has been replaced with wood fiber.
 We decided to use painted 1/2″ marine plywood.
 The plywood is referred to “11mm plywood” but actually measures 10mm.
 Since a hole punched in the soffit can open up access to the building, we felt that plywood was a more secure choice than the brittle Hardiflex.
 The plywood is attached to the steel soffit frame with 3/16″ blind rivets.
 The rivet heads are recessed and filled.
 All surfaces of the plywood are primed before installation.

 Note that, except for the plywood soffits, not one bit wood is used in the entire roof structure.
 Termites are a part of this, but Philippine forests have been almost entirely cut off and wood is quite expensive.